Serg-Kochkin/mini-trello-front/README.md

 ## How It Works (Frontend)

+### View

+The main component that has a logic to view a UI part.

 ### Board

-The main view is a board that displays a series of lists.
-Each list represents a collection of tasks/cards, similar to Trello.
+The Board component that displays a series of Columns.
+Each list represents a collection of cards, similar to Trello.

-### Lists & Cards
+### Columns

-Lists: These are columns that hold a set of cards.
+These are columns that hold a set of cards.
 Examples include "To Do", "In Progress", and "Done".

+### Cards

-### Cards: Represent individual tasks.
-Users can drag and drop cards within a list or between different lists.
+Represent individual tasks.
+Users can drag and drop cards within a list or between different Columns.

 ### Drag & Drop

-Implemented using react-beautiful-dnd, this feature allows users to drag cards between and within lists smoothly with intuitive animations.
+Implemented using react-beautiful-dnd, this feature allows users to drag cards between and within Columns smoothly with intuitive animations.

-### Contributing

-If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.

-### Issues

-If you find a bug or think something could be improved, please submit an issue.

-### License
+### Apollo Client

-This project is open source and available under the MIT License.
+Apollo Client is a state management library that enables to management of both local and remote data with GraphQL.